• Skip to primary navigation

 • If skillet cookie is too gooey to cut, place in the fridge for at least 15 minutes to make cutting easier.

 Although I no longer use refined white sugar, I’m not a party pooper…and I do love a good dessert.
 I want you to know that it’s possible to enjoy delicious desserts that also have something nutritious to offer.
 I’m not talking about compromising when it comes to taste though.
-Don’t give in to ingredients that don’t serve you….use ingredients that add some nutritional value….and never sacrifice great taste.
+Don’t give in to ingredients that don’t serve you….use ingredients that add some nutritional value….but never sacrifice great taste.

 Vegan Chocolate Chunk Skillet Cookie